AdobeDocs/commerce-merchant-services.en/help/data-connection/update-xdm.md

     Your XDM schema now contains Commerce-specific field groups so that the data collected from the Commerce [events](events.md) is represented in the XDM.

+1. **Beta** (Optional) For merchants who need to pass custom back office event data from their Commerce instance to the Experience Platform, you can use custom attributes.
+This feature is currently in beta.
+If you want to include custom attributes in your back office event data, send an email to the following address: [dataconnection@adobe.com](mailto:dataconnection@adobe.com).
+In your request, include the following:

+    - Your [Adobe Org ID](https://experienceleague.adobe.com/docs/core-services/interface/administration/organizations.html#concept_EA8AEE5B02CF46ACBDAD6A8508646255).
+For example `organization_id@AdobeOrg`.
+    - List of Order level custom attributes.
+    - List of Order item level attributes.

+    The Adobe Commerce team will contact you with more information and next steps.

 1. [Create a dataset](https://experienceleague.adobe.com/docs/platform-learn/implement-mobile-sdk/experience-cloud/platform.html#create-a-dataset) based off the schema you created or updated.

     A dataset is a storage and management construct for a collection of data, typically a table, that contains a schema (columns) and fields (rows).
 Datasets also contain metadata that describes various aspects of the data they store.